 I'm a lucky guy.

 I have a job that's definitely a dream job for many people: I write stories for games.
 I wrote and game designed for Magic: the Gathering, where I helped create fantasy worlds, designed characters and power sets, and wrote the stories of what happened to the main cast of heroes.
-Now I'm about to begin as a narrative designer for ArenaNet, where I'll help create the stories for Guild Wars 2, a video game played by millions around the world.
+Now I am a narrative designer for ArenaNet, where I'll help create the stories for Guild Wars 2, a video game played by millions around the world.

 Folks have asked how I got this job - or, more often, how they could get this job.
 I've always given the best answer I could depending on context, but it's hard to squeeze a thousand different thoughts, warnings, encouragements, and feelings into a pithy response.